 It causes the amygdala, the brain’s “fear center,” to grow, leading to a vicious cycle of even more fear and anxiety.

-A regular meditation practice not only can reduce anxiety symptoms, it also can reverse the damage caused by anxiety.
+Regular meditation not only can reduce anxiety symptoms, it also can reverse the damage caused by anxiety.

-Upon reviewing over 18,000 meditation studies, Johns Hopkins University researchers determined that the number one use for meditation is anxiety relief.
-(10)
+When researchers at Johns Hopkins University conducted a meta-analysis of meditation studies, they determined that the best use for meditation is anxiety relief.

-The latest research shows that meditation works as well as commonly prescribed anti-anxiety medications!
-(11)
+The latest research shows that meditation works as well as commonly prescribed anti-anxiety medications.

-Meditation excels at quieting your mind and helping you master negative thought patterns.
-(12)
+Meditation excels at quieting the mind and helping master negative thought patterns.

-The U.S. Marines use it to reduce overall on-the-job stress, improve performance, and minimize the effects of post-traumatic stress.
-(15)
+The US Marines use it to reduce overall on-the-job stress, improve performance, and minimize the effects of post-traumatic stress.